BrandonDenton/PicSwap/README.md

 # Dependencies
   Python 2.7 or later, picSwap.py, clientHelper.py, buildDirs.py

+  NOTE: Currently the client and server DO NOT transfer files.
+Right now, I'm only performing a server stress test.

   Download all three files and save them to the same directory (regardless of where you save them, PicSwap will put its necessary client-side stuff in its own folder in your home directory).
 Right now, I'm doing a stress test of the server before I actually have it handling files so I'm just looking for confirmation that all the ports for my services are functioning.
 Feel free to email me at oinkerbob1@gmail.com and tell me how your client can/cannot connect to the server.
 I may set up a poll on my public UTK EECS webpage soon, though that's not guaranteed.

 # Please read this! :)